MakVinicius/post-harvester/README.md

 <p>
     The application has swagger dependency to document the endpoints<br/>
-    The documentation can be accessed at <a>http://localhost:8080/swagger-ui/index.html</a>
+    The documentation can be accessed at <a href="http://localhost:8080/swagger-ui/index.html">http://localhost:8080/swagger-ui/index.html </a>
 </p>
 <p>Below are detailed the available endpoints on the application.</p>